yang-chen-2022/matlab-IOtools/README.md

   > saveVolvtk - Save a 3D image into vtk format
   > saveVolvtk_amitex - Save a 3D image into vtk format (to be consistent with AMITEX)
   > saveVolvtk_UnStructGrid - Save a 3D point cloud into vtk format

+Please feel free to use any of these codes, and please cite my PhD thesis:
+Chen, Yang.
+Damage mechanisms in SiC/SiC composite tubes: three-dimensional analysis coupling tomography imaging and numerical simulation.
+No. FRCEA-TH--9739.
+Universite de Paris-Est, 2017.